 Like many Roman recipes, Cacio e Pepe (cheese and pepper) is simple with high-quality ingredients.
-There is not much more than pasta, black pepper and pecorino cheese.
+There’s not much more than pasta, black pepper, and pecorino cheese.
 Please don’t follow an English recipe for this as they butcher these amazing dishes.
 This is a must-try dish for lunch at a cheap trattoria.

 Street Food | Rice Ball | Antipasto

 These showed up on the map, at least in writing, around 1847 at a restaurant in Rome named Trattoria della Lepre.
-The restaurant is no longer active but I couldn’t image this dish was at fault.
+The restaurant is no longer active, but I couldn’t imagine this dish was at fault.

-What is it?
-Basically it is rice mixed with a light meat sauce and pecorino cheese with a small ball of mozzarella cheese at the center.
-It’s fried in an egg and bread-based shell which is crunchy and delicious.
-Amazing.
+Basically, it’s rice mixed with a light meat sauce and pecorino cheese with a small ball of mozzarella cheese at the center.
+It’s fried in an egg and bread-based shell, which is crunchy and delicious.
+Amazing!

 5. Abbacchio a Scottadito

 If you’ve been traumatized by third stomachs and cow’s tails, have no fear.
 This is good old-fashioned lamb and it’s delicious!
 The name of this dish means “lamb to burnt fingers,” because you have to take this off the grill and start eating it immediately.

 Again, a super simple dish made with high-quality ingredients and the perfect-temperature grill.
 Add rosemary, lemon, EVOO (put this on everything you cook), salt, and pepper.
 If you head to Trattoria da Cesare al Casaletto and you feel like you’re at the wrong place, you’re in the right place.

 4. Gnocchi con Sugo di Carne – Only on Thursdays